 Smart

-- Where to get a SIM: Available from official stores, street vendors and most shops.
-Just look out for the Smart logo.
+- Where to get a SIM: Official stores, street vendors and shops with the Smart logo

-- Where to top up: Top ups available wherever you can buy a SIM.
+- Where to top up: Anywhere you can buy a SIM.

 - ID Required: Yes